GhostEsso/Hello-Microverse/README.md

 - Ability to automate code quality checking to save time and avoid common mistakes

-> Add a link to your deployed project https://github.com/GhostEsso/Hello-Microverse/pull/1

 ## 💻 Getting Started

 ### Prerequisites